lukephelan/nutritionists_friend/README.md

 ### Work for the Future

 1. Custom food entries
-2. Log-in for the administration to set goals for users
+2. Log-in for the admin (Nutritionist) to set goals for users
 3. Selector on the Dashboard to view charts of interest only
 4. Slider to change date range for historical data
 5. Profile pictures for users
-6. A personal blog for users to interact with their Nutritionist, who in turn, can make comments to their blog.
+6. A personal blog for users to interact with their Nutritionist, who in turn, can make comments to their blog
-7. Pagination on the search results and the log table 8.
+7. Pagination on the search results and the log table
+8. Fix the daily chart for calories as it displays very small fractions when nothing has been logged